ArtifexSoftware/MuPDF.NET/docs/font.rst

       :returns: the length of the string in points when stored in the PDF.
 If a character is not contained in the font, it will automatically be looked up in a fallback font.

-         .. note:: This method was originally implemented in Python, based on calling :meth:`Font.GlyphAdvance`.
-For performance reasons, it has been rewritten in C for v1.18.14.
-To compute the width of a single character, you can now use either of the following without performance penalty:

-            1. `font.GlyphAdvance(ord("Ä")) * fontsize`
-            2. `font.TextLength("Ä", fontSize=fontsize)`

-            For multi-character strings, the method offers a huge performance advantage compared to the previous implementation: instead of about 0.5 microseconds for each character, only 12.5 nanoseconds are required for the second and subsequent ones.

    .. index::
       pair: GetCharLengths, fontSize
       pair: GetCharLengths, language